-- (1) Compliance - 1 Compliance training is held every fiscal year for the officers of the Company and the Group,
+- (1) Compliance - 1 Compliance training is held every fiscal year for the officers of the Company and the Group, divided into separate groups of new officers and existing officers.
+For Directors of the Company, officer training is held (theme of labor laws, including long work hours was held during the current fiscal year).

-- divided into separate groups of new officers and existing officers.
-For Directors of the Company, officer training is held (one session on health and productivity management was held during the current fiscal year). - 2 As a place to share important issues and relevant measures for internal controls such as compliance and risk management, the Group compliance liaison meeting is in place and took place twice during the current fiscal year.
-The main contents of the meeting are presented as feedback to the Board of Directors, etc. of major Group companies. - 3 In an effort to enhance the compliance system, the Company designates priority compliance matters each fiscal year that are common across the Group, from among all social requirements and issues affecting the Group, and implements group training (one session was held during the current fiscal year).
-The Company also engages in "compliance promotion activities" on a continual basis for the purpose of boosting compliance awareness and knowledge among the Group employees. - 4 As an initiative to eliminate anti-social forces, the Company has introduced a Group-wide checking system to detect if business partners apply as anti-social forces and supports its implementation. - 5 For the purpose of early detection and preventing misconduct such as violations of laws and regulations, the Company has established a whistle-blowing system (alias "Corporate Ethics Hot Line").
-While providing contact points internally and externally, the Company is actively involved in informing employees of the system. - 6 The Company's internal audit department conducts internal audits of the Company and the Group companies and strives to further enhance the internal audit system by sharing audit information and strengthening mutual cooperation with the internal audit departments of the Group companies.

-(2) Risk management
+- 2 As a place to share important issues and relevant measures for internal controls such as compliance and risk management, the Group compliance liaison meeting is in place.
+The main contents of the meeting are presented as feedback to the Board of Directors, etc. of major Group companies. - 3 In an effort to enhance the compliance system, the Company designates priority compliance matters each fiscal year that are common across the Group, from among all social requirements and issues affecting the Group, and implements group training.
+The Company also engages in "compliance promotion activities" on a continual basis for the purpose of boosting compliance awareness and knowledge among the Group employees. - (4) As an initiative to eliminate anti-social forces, the Company has introduced a Group-wide checking system to detect if business partners apply as anti-social forces and supports its implementation. - (5) For the purpose of early detection and preventing misconduct such as violations of laws and regulations, the Company has established "Corporate Ethics Hot Line" as a whistle-blowing system.
+The Company is actively involved in informing employees of the system. - (6) The Company's internal audit department conducts internal audits of the Company and the Group companies and strives to further enhance the internal audit system by sharing audit information and strengthening mutual cooperation with the internal audit departments of the Group companies. - (2) Risk management